d4nyaras/chat-app/README.md

 # 💬 Chat App

-A simple real-time chat application built with **React**, **Socket.io**, and **Node.js**.
-This app allows users to join chat rooms and send instant messages with others in real-time.
+A real-time chat application enabling instant communication between users, with authentication and chat history storage.

 ---

 ## 🚀 Features

-- Real-time messaging using WebSockets (Socket.io)
+- Developed a real-time chat system using **Socket.io**, enabling instant communication between users
-- Room-based chat system (join and switch rooms)
+- Built a fully responsive front-end using **React**, styled with **SASS** and **Bootstrap** for a clean user experience on all devices
-- Simple and responsive UI
+- Implemented back-end functionality with **Node.js** and **Express**, including user authentication and message routing
-- Displays user join/leave notifications
+- Integrated **MongoDB** to securely store user credentials and chat history
-- Front-end and back-end separation for better scalability
+- Designed and connected **RESTful API endpoints** for user registration, login, and message retrieval

 ---